mhorga/mhorga.github.io/_posts/2015-08-14-geocoding-in-ios.markdown

 getAddressForLatLng("37.331", longitude: "-122.031")
 {% endhighlight %}

-Run the project again, and you should see the following output at the console:
+Run the project and you should see the following output at the console:

 {% highlight swift %}
 1 Infinite Loop, Cupertino, CA 95014